gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/1_LV_Exploration_Grashopper.rst.txt

 Log in with your Radii.info account and password you have created during the setup_ on Radii.info as shown. left click on "load account" to log in.
-Your private domain will show up under - CHANNEL - and possibly others if you are part of a class or group, we have blanked out our group name in the example image.
+Your private domain will show up under the section - CHANNEL - and possibly others if you are part of a class or group.

 .. image:: ../Quick_Guide/1_LV_Explo_Images/Grashopper/02_Quick_Guide_Publisher.png